Skip to main content

 Wednesday, September 19, 2007

-(Okmulgee) -- A tour of San Francisco and the Napa Valley and Sonoma County “wine country” regions would be a classy, cultural experience for almost any college group.
-But for students in the OSU-Okmulgee Culinary Arts program, Instructor Jeff Howard says the California trip will play an integral part in shaping their careers.
+A tour of San Francisco, the Napa Valley, and Sonoma County “wine country” regions would be a classy cultural experience for almost any college group.
+However, for OSU-Okmulgee Culinary Arts program students, instructor Jeff Howard said the California trip will play an integral part in shaping their careers.

-First-hand knowledge of America’s wine country regions adds to the professional expertise students can take to the workplace, according to Howard.
 “In the past 10 years in Oklahoma, wine has become a much larger part of the food service industry.
-During this trip, our students had the chance to see production from the grapevine to the bottled product.”
+During this trip, our students saw production from the grapevine to the bottled product," Howard said.

 Howard was one of three instructors and 10 students who made the trip to California.
-Howard, along with Chef Grady Perryman, is cosponsor of OSU-Okmulgee’s Future Chefs’ Association, the group sponsoring the California tour.
+Howard and Chef Grady Perryman are cosponsors of OSU-Okmulgee’s Future Chefs’ Association, the group sponsoring the California tour.
 Chef Valarie Carter, instructor of the wine education course, also accompanied the students.

-“The Future Chefs’ Association takes a number of smaller trips each year, and we also try to take a larger trip,” Howard said.
-“In the past we’ve gone to schools, restaurants and trade shows in Chicago, Kansas City and Dallas.”
+“The Future Chefs’ Association takes several smaller trips each year, and we also try to take a larger trip,” Howard said.
+“In the past, we’ve gone to schools, restaurants and trade shows in Chicago, Kansas City and Dallas.”

-The tour combined education with amusement, as students toured San Francisco’s Fisherman’s Wharf, Ghirardelli Square and took a sightseeing cruise in the bay.
+The tour combined education with amusement.
+Students toured San Francisco’s Fisherman’s Wharf and Ghirardelli Square and took a sightseeing cruise in the bay.
 The group also visited the Culinary Institute of America at Graystone, located in the heart of Napa Valley.

 MENUCLOSE